BTS of IIoT Revolution: The Storage Technology that Drives it

 A strong school of thought pertaining to the IIoT (Industrial Internet of Things) revolution is that it’ll happen at the edge and not in the cloud.
 But what kind of servers and storage technology really supports the large volumes of big data that are a necessary part of the lifecycle of daily IIoT processes?

-In this article, we go Behind the Scenes (BTS), beyond the wonders and applications that IIoT brings with it, to take a look at the servers and storage technology that empowers the IIoT revolution.
+In this article, we go BTS of IIoT (Behind the Scenes of IIoT), beyond the wonders and applications that IIoT brings with it, to take a look at the servers and storage technology that empowers the IIoT revolution.

 Before we dive into the depths of storage technology and hardware, for the sake of context, let’s develop a clear idea of the data volumes generated by IoT.